Why Bad UX Is a Nightmare For Online Businesses

 These smart glasses aimed to capture fleeting moments but were met with widespread criticism for their awkward design, privacy concerns, and high price tag.
 Sales flopped, and the project was eventually discontinued.

 What this signifies: Understand your target audience and their needs.
-Design products that solve real problems and value user privacy.
+Design products that solve real problems as well as value user privacy.

 3. Facebook’s News Feed Algorithm Changes (2018)

 Facebook tweaked its news feed algorithm to prioritize meaningful interactions over news and updates from publishers.
-This resulted in decreased user engagement and trust in the platform.
+However, this resulted in decreased user engagement and trust in the platform.

 What this signifies: Be transparent about algorithm changes and prioritize user preferences over profits.
 Consider the impact on different user groups and content diversity.